 Indian food in Culinary scenes of Canada

 The most recent addition to the culinary scene of Canada is Indian food from southern India.
-Indian food plays much around with the combinations of sour and spicy, with the use of tamarind and chillies to a greater extent.
+Indian cuisine plays much around with the combinations of sour and spicy, with the use of tamarind and chilies to a greater extent.
 The south Indian meals are generally based around rice rather than bread, although these both are offered at North Indian restaurants in Vancouver.
 They also feature lentils and stews as the most common elements in dishes.

-Typical south Indian restaurants in Vancouver bc might feature dosa (a crepe made of rice flour), idli (steamed rice cakes) and sambhar (lentil and vegetable stew).
+Typical south Indian restaurants in Vancouver bc might feature dosa (a crepe made of rice flour), idli (steamed rice cakes), and sambhar (lentil and vegetable stew).
 Most of the dishes contain coconut and coconut milk usually.

 Early Indian restaurants in Canada

 Indian food in Canada pretty much follows patterns established in Britain but with some added quirks specific to the history of South Asian immigration.
-A lot of Indian immigrants (especially the ones from south) to Canada were single male migrants, who lived and worked in camp settings in the canning and logging industries.
+A lot of Indian immigrants (especially the ones from the south) to Canada were single male migrants, who lived and worked in camp settings in the canning and logging industries.
 Since the camps were semi-permanent and isolated, no separate catering industry was accustomed to them, their diets were based on commissary stores run by the logging companies or other similar arrangements.

 During the 1960s and 1970s, emigration from South Asia seemed to increase and then started appearing the first groceries and restaurants run by Sikhs and other Indians.
-Indian restaurants in Vancouver, bc or entire Canada retained a heavy emphasis on North Indian cuisine due to the majority of Punjabi immigrants, other Indian communities then diversified the offering.
+Indian restaurants in Vancouver, bc, or the entire Canada retained a heavy emphasis on North Indian cuisine due to the majority of Punjabi immigrants, other Indian communities then diversified the offering.

 Craving Indian food already?
 Savor a few mouth-watering selections of Indian dishes at Sula Indian Restaurant, in Vancouver, BC.
-Find the variety of authentic Indian dishes from North and South India served in a playful Indian inspired indoor garden-style seating.
+Find the variety of authentic Indian dishes from North and South India served in a playful Indian-inspired indoor garden-style seating.